Thinking about making your own rosin for dabs, but worried it might be too complicated?

 This part is a bit tricky, since every strain is different and they all react differently to the same pressing times and temperatures.
 For that reason, it is best to start out with small amounts, until you dial in the ideal time and temp for your particular strain.

 To get started, we recommend the following times and temperatures, and then adjusting from there:

 - Hash: 175° F for 60 seconds

 - Dry Sift/Kief: 190° F for 60 seconds

 Take a piece of parchment paper (you may have to cut it, if you are not using the same brand as the press) and fold it in half.
 Place you filter bag with the material in between the two halves of the parchment paper and put everything on top of the bottom pressing plate.
 Make sure the material is in the middle of the plate.

 Engage the press.
 When it is done, remove the material from the parchment paper.
 You can go ahead and press a second, and even third, time.
-Yields and quality go down with each subsequent press, but you generally still get a good bit of rosin, so it's usually worth it.
+Yields and quality go down with each subsequent press, but you generally still get a good bit of extract, so it's usually worth it.

 A note on pressure.

-A lot of rosin press manufacturers tout the massive pressure delivered by their presses, but the truth is, this is usually overkill.
+A lot of press manufacturers tout the massive pressure delivered by their presses, but the truth is, this is usually overkill.
 The ideal pressure for different input materials is: